Test-Time Distillation for Continual Model Adaptation: Experimental Details of Datasets, Baselines, and Hyperparameters

-\paragraph{CTTA Methods.} CTTA methods include: \begin{itemize} \item \textbf{CoTTA~\cite{cotta}:} A method for handling continuous domain shifts by leveraging temporal consistency and pseudo-label refinement.
+\paragraph{CTTA Methods.} CTTA methods include: \begin{itemize} \item \textbf{CoTTA:} A method for handling continuous domain shifts by leveraging temporal consistency and pseudo-label refinement.
 We set the augmentaion size to 32, the stochastic rate as 0.01, and the weight for the teacher model as 0.999.
-As we find that CoTTA is hyperparameter-sensitive, we set the confidence threshold to 0.62 in CIFAR-10-C, 0.52 in CIFAR-100-C, 0.1 in ImageNet-C, and 0.5 in other datasets. \item \textbf{ViDA~\cite{vida}:} This approach focuses on homeostatic adaptation to balance stability and plasticity during continuous adaptation.
-All the configuration is kept the same as the original paper. \item \textbf{SANTA~\cite{santa}:} A source anchoring network designed for target alignment in dynamic environments.
-As the original version of SANTA requires access to the source domain samples, we use a dynamically updated version of the prototype instead. \end{itemize}
+As we find that CoTTA is hyperparameter-sensitive, we set the confidence threshold to 0.62 in CIFAR-10-C, 0.52 in CIFAR-100-C, 0.1 in ImageNet-C, and 0.5 in other datasets. \item \textbf{NOTE:} Addresses temporally correlated test streams via Instance-Aware Batch Normalization (IABN) and Prediction-Balanced Reservoir Sampling (PBRS), which simulates i.i.d. sampling from non-i.i.d. streams using a memory bank. \item \textbf{RoTTA:} A method that tackles dynamic distribution shifts via robust statistics estimation and Category-balanced Sampling with Timeliness and Uncertainty (CSTU).
+We use the Adam optimizer here, and replace the standard Robust Batch Normalization (RBN) layers with learnable LN layers for ViT backbones. \item \textbf{SANTA:} A source anchoring network designed for target alignment in dynamic environments.
+As the original version of SANTA requires access to the source domain samples, we use a dynamically updated version of the prototype instead. \item \textbf{ViDA:} This approach focuses on homeostatic adaptation to balance stability and plasticity during continuous adaptation.
+All the configuration is kept the same as the original paper. \item \textbf{DPCore:} DPCore manages domain knowledge via a dynamic prompt coreset, utilizing Visual Prompt Adaptation (VPA) to align domains efficiently.
+We use the AdamW optimizer, with the prompt length set to 8 and the update threshold $\rho$ set to 0.8. \end{itemize}